Dessia-tech/nurbs/docs/knot_refinement.rst

 .. versionadded:: 5.1

 Knot refinement is simply the operation of *inserting multiple knots at the same time*.
-NURBS-Python (geomdl) supports knot refinement operation for the curves, surfaces and volumes via :func:`.operations.refine_knotvector` function.
+NURBS-Python (nurbs) supports knot refinement operation for the curves, surfaces and volumes via :func:`.operations.refine_knotvector` function.

 One of the interesting features of the :func:`.operations.refine_knotvector` function is the controlling of